-- 83. WFP will characterize contributions to its programmes as multilateral, directed multilateral or bilateral.106 - a) Multilateral.
+127. WFP will characterize contributions to its programmes as multilateral, directed multilateral or bilateral.
+103

+- a) Multilateral.
 A contribution will be considered multilateral if WFP determines which WFP project or operation the contribution will be used for and how it will be used.
-Normally, reports submitted to the Board should be sufficient to meet donor-reporting requirements under a multilateral contribution, but WFP can provide standardized project reports for truly multilateral donors at their request, without compromising the truly multilateral categorization of their support.107 Multilateral contributions can be made as general contributions to WFP, as contributions to the Immediate Response Account (IRA), as contributions to specific programme categories and as contributions towards regional or multi-country appeals.108 Where donor regulations or legislation preclude the use of donor funds in a country, WFP will enable donors to stipulate countries where their contribution.109 - b) Directed multilateral.
-A contribution will be considered directed multilateral if the donor directs the contribution to a specific WFP activity, the donor accepts WFP standard narrative and financial reports and the donor provides for full-cost recovery.110 - c) Bilateral.
+Normally, reports submitted to the Board should be sufficient to meet donor-reporting requirements under a multilateral contribution, but WFP can provide standardized project reports for truly multilateral donors at their request, without compromising the truly multilateral categorization of their support.
+Multilateral contributions can be made as general contributions to WFP, as contributions to the Immediate Response Account (IRA), as contributions to specific programme categories and as contributions towards regional or multi-country appeals.
+Where donor regulations or legislation preclude the use of donor funds in a country, WFP will enable donors to stipulate countries where their contribution may not be used, without jeopardizing the multilateral nature of the contribution. - b) Directed multilateral.
+A contribution will be considered directed multilateral if the donor directs the contribution to a specific WFP activity, the donor accepts WFP standard narrative and financial reports and the donor provides for full-cost recovery.
+107 - c) Bilateral.
 A contribution will be considered bilateral if the donor directs it to a project or operation that is not initiated by WFP.
 Bilateral operations must be consistent with WFP's Mission Statement and funded on the basis of full recovery of operational and support costs.
 Normally, only partial bilateral services procurement, transport and monitoring services are provided to donors.
-WFP will undertake full bilateral services only in exceptional circumstances.111
+WFP will undertake full bilateral services only in exceptional circumstances.
+108